 Starting as a swim coach straight out of school he moved to Melbourne from country NSW with the aim of being amongst the action in Australia’s sporting capital to cut his teeth as a young coach.
-He has been involved with triathlon since 2006 where he started as an athlete however his ever inquisitive nature and drive to figure out how to improve performance has lead to him focus solely on coaching and working with athletes.
-He has made a point of meeting and learning from the worlds best coaches including some of Australia’s top junior development athletic coaches, Australian athletic record holders as well as Olympic medalist and World Championship winning coaches.
+He has been involved with triathlon since 2006 where he started as an athlete however his ever inquisitive nature and drive to figure out how to improve performance has lad to him focusing solely on coaching and working with athletes.
+He has made a point of meeting and learning from the world's best coaches including some of Australia’s top junior development athletic coaches, Australian athletic record holders as well as Olympic medalist and World Championship winning coaches.

 Michael currently works with junior, age group and professional triathletes both locally and abroad.

 Sam’s career in triathlon started in 2010, her first race came with plenty of challenges as she was hit with wild weather and a flat before she even left the first transition, but by the end she was hooked!
 As a mum with two young girls Sam embraced triathlon for the opportunities it gave her to push herself mentally and physically, keeping her fit and healthy, meeting new people and inspiring her girls.
 Over the years Sam has tackled many different triathlon events including sprint and Olympic distance, off road triathlon, duathlon and half ironman with the highlight of her career so far, the 2018 ITU Sprint World Championships.

 As a coach Sam enjoys working with and inspiring junior triathletes and loves the challenge of working with age group athletes to find the delicate balance between life and triathlon.
 Sam prides herself on being particularly creative when it comes to fitting in triathlon life with family life.